-Be aware that as a student, you are likely to need someone to act as a guarantor in order to rent.
-As a student, your income can be flexible or seasonal, meaning a landlord will require a guarantor who agrees to pay for your rent if necessary.
+Be aware that if you are a student, or are currently unemployed, you are likely to need someone to act as a guarantor in order to rent a property.

 Although each agreement will be specific to your situation, here are some important facts to consider:

 - A guarantor is typically a third party such as a parent or close relative.

 - Your guarantor should expect to be credit checked, as they will be responsible for any repayments you miss.

 - The agreement must be in writing to be legal.

 - What is covered by the guarantor agreement will depend upon your landlord and/or agents requirements, so it may include damage to the property.